 The City purchased 1081 Buckhorn Drive with HUD Economic Development Initiatives (EDI) funds with the specific objective to develop a child care center.
 This 0.8-acre property is located immediately outside of the Alisal NRSA; it is expected that this child care center would primarily serve Alisal residents.
 The City began discussions with CHISPA and the Alisal Union School District (AUSD) Superintendent about utilizing the site for the District's Early Childhood (Preschool) and Parent Education programs.
 AUSD is in the process of performing under the Exclusive Negotiating Rights Agreement (ENRA).
-Specifically, AUSD is working on the preliminary plans that are due to the City in March 2018.
+Specifically, AUSD is working on a public engagement plan with stakeholders; preliminary schematics were presented to City staff in March 2018.
+AUSD continues to work on the CEQA.